direktiv/direktiv.github.io/page/docs/gateway/routes.md

 # Routes

 Routes are individual URLs defining an entry point into Direktiv.
-There are three basic settings for a route:
+Route files use **OpenAPI 3.x PathItem format** with Direktiv-specific extensions.

+## Route File Structure

+Route files must follow the OpenAPI PathItem format with the following required fields:

+- `x-direktiv-api`: Must be set to `endpoint/v2`
+- `x-direktiv-config`: Contains Direktiv-specific configuration:
   - `path`: The path defines the URL being used by Direktiv.
-Usually it will be `https://yourserver.com/ns/NAMESPACE/ROUTEPATH` where `NAMESPACE` is the namespace the route is in.
-If the namespace is called `gateway` the URL looks usually different: `/gw/ROUTEPATH`.
-The namespace is not required in this case.
-An additional feature of this namespace is that the gateway can address targets in other namespaces whereas routes in other namespaces can only address targets in it's own namespace.
+The URL will be `https://yourserver.com/ns/NAMESPACE/ROUTEPATH` where `NAMESPACE` is the namespace the route is in.
 A path can be static but can also contain variables.
   These variables can be used in plugins or can be passed through to the flow, e.g. `/product/{id}`.

-- `timeout`: Timeout for the request in seconds.
+  - `timeout`: Timeout for the request in seconds (optional, defaults to 24 hours).

-- `methods`: The HTTP methods this route supports.
-This is only for the route and is not getting used for making requests to Direktiv, e.g. a GET request to a workflow target is still a POST internally from the gateway to Direktiv.

   - `allow_anonymous`: This boolean defines if a route is accessible for unauthenticated users.
 [Consumers](consumers.md) can still be used but the service is still accessible without a valid consumer.
+  - `skip_openapi`: If true, this endpoint won't appear in the generated OpenAPI specification (optional, defaults to false).
+  - `plugins`: Plugin configuration (see below).

+- HTTP methods: Define the HTTP methods this route supports as OpenAPI operation objects (e.g., `get:`, `post:`, `put:`, `delete:`).
+Each method should have at least a `responses` section.
+The methods defined here determine which HTTP methods are accepted by the route.
+Note: a GET request to a workflow target is still a POST internally from the gateway to Direktiv.

 A route can have multiple plugins active to provide the required functionality.
 There are different types of plugins: